-Apartment Hunting in Gainesville
+Hunting for Apartments in Gainesville

 Evaluating Your Apartment Needs

+Once you’ve determined if a student or non-student apartment is the best fit, and considered some potential neighborhoods, it is time to really start focusing on searching for your apartment home.
 Before getting started, it’s important to identify your priorities and lifestyle needs.
 Evaluating things like budget, location, and lease length will form the basis for your search.

 · Budget: Break down your monthly or weekly expenses and draft an affordable budget for rent and utilities.
-Keep in mind that you don’t want to strap yourself down too tight; you should leave room in your budget to add to your savings account each month and be sure to leave some “fun money,” for dinner out and vacations.
+Keep in mind that you don’t want to strap yourself down too tight; you should leave room in your budget to add to your savings account each month and be sure to leave some “fun money” for dinner out and vacations.

 · Non-Negotiable Features and Amenities: Create a short list of apartment features and amenities that are absolute must-haves in your future apartment.
 Popular items on this list for Gainesville renters might include apartments with a washer and dryer, community pool, and hardwood flooring for renters with pets.

-Move-in Date: Do you have a specific date you need to move in on or by?
+· Move-in Date: Do you have a specific date you need to move in on or by?
 Here’s a pro tip: If your move-in date is flexible, you may be able to get a better deal on your apartment by moving during the off season (roughly October-February) instead of popular summer months (June-August).

 After nailing down the major needs, it’s time to start thinking about the things that will make life easier and more enjoyable for you.
-If you’re an animal lover, check for apartments that are pet friendly and have amenities catered to you and your furry companions, like a dog park.
-For those looking to cut down on costs by finding a roommate, consider size, layout, and apartment type (by the bed vs. by the apartment) when looking for the right space.
-If an all-inclusive rental is more appealing, check for communities that include utilities, such as: water, electric, internet, cable, trash, and pest control in your rent.
+If you’re an animal lover, check for apartments that are pet friendly and have amenities catered to you and your canine or feline, like a dog park or plenty of sunny windows.
+For those looking to cut down on costs by finding a roommate, consider size, layout, and apartment type (individual vs. conventional lease) when looking for the right space.
+If an all-inclusive rental is more appealing, check for communities that include utilities like water, electric, internet, cable, trash, and pest control in your rent.

-When to Start Your Gainesville Apartment Search
+Timing Your Gainesville Apartment Search and Signing Your Lease

 There is no shortage of apartment communities and rentals in Gainesville, so there’s no need to rush before having weighed all of your options.
 If you’re a little late to the game, don’t panic!
 There are plenty of apartments in the area that have openings consistently throughout the year as residents come and go.
 Do keep in mind that apartment communities operating on a specific lease term may have strict move-in and move-out dates, especially to prepare for students coming back to Gainesville after the summer break.